Difference Between Budget vs Forecast

 - Budgets are more static in nature.
 Once prepared, budgets are adjusted less frequently, only when there are changes in assumptions used to make the budget.
 In contrast, forecasts are more frequently adjusted to vary the assumptions as well as environmental changes and thus include the most recent and relevant data at any time

-- Budgets are tactical tools which help companies to manage their operations during an accounting period.
-Forecasts are strategic tools which help companies to plan for their growth over several years.
+- Budgets are tactical tools that help companies to manage their operations during an accounting period.
+Forecasts are strategic tools that help companies to plan for their growth over several years.

 - Budgets provide targets for future performance and hence, used for variance analysis of actual vs expected results.
 Forecasts are only projections; they do not provide any performance yardsticks for comparing actual results with forecasted results

 Below is the topmost comparison between Budget vs forecast